chrisloy/akka-ec2/README.md

 Akka EC2
 ========

-A sample application which demonstrates how to runan auto-scaling cluster in Amazon EC2, including code for discovery of sibling nodes at startup time.
+A sample application which demonstrates how to run an auto-scaling cluster in Amazon EC2, including code for discovery of sibling nodes at startup time.

 Build